hot-glue-for-rails/hot-glue/README.md

 ### `--big-edit`

 If you do not want inline editing of your list items but instead want to fall back to full page style behavior for your edit views, use `--big-edit`.
 Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.

+When using `--big-edit`, any downnested portals will be displayed on the edit page instead of on the list page.

 ### `--display-list-after-update`